 American Indians and Alaska Natives (AI/AN) experience a higher rate of new infections of human immunodeficiency virus (HIV) when compared with White and Asian/Pacific Islander populations.
 HIV/ Acquired Immune Deficiency Syndrome (AIDS) is communicable and has no cure or vaccine, although new therapies are continually emerging that, when adhered to, extend the quality and length of life and reduce the spread of infection.
 Strong prevention strategies are being developed and adapted in AI/AN communities to help people living with HIV/AIDS lead full lives.

-It is estimated that through 2010, there were over 3,500 cases of HIV/AIDS among AI/ANs in the U.S., with a rate of HIV/AIDS diagnosis of 9.7 per 100,000.
-AI/AN people living with AIDS are known to have one of the shortest timelines from AIDS diagnosis to death.
+American Indian and Alaska Native people living with AIDS are known to have one of the shortest timelines from AIDS diagnosis to death.
 Because HIV/AIDS can be asymptomatic for long periods of time, screening plays an important role in early diagnosis and entry to treatment.
-Over the last 7 years, IHS HIV screening rates have more than tripled and the prenatal HIV screening rate has risen from 65 percent to 88 percent IHS-wide.
+Over the last 8 years, IHS HIV screening rates have more than tripled and the prenatal HIV screening rate has risen from 65 percent to 89.8 percent IHS-wide.